confused-Techie/sloth/README.md

 * `cssSourceDirectory`: <string> The path to your SCSS files.
 Defaults to `./assets/css`.
 * `cssMinifyGenerateSourceMap`: <boolean> Whether or not to generate a source map for minified files.
 * `cssMinifyOptions`: <object> The options that will be passed directly to `CleanCSS`.
+* `md`: <object> You can optionally specify a `md` object in the config, which will be used to override the `Markdown-IT` instance used to process markdown documents.
+Keep in mind setting this will remove all native markdown features.
 * `staticBuildDirectory`: <string> The path to place static files.
 * `staticSourceDirectory`: <*> This field is used to direct how any static files move from one directory to another.